[Tweet “While there are many methods for building links, there is one tactic that has proven to be the most effective: content marketing.”]

 Step Two: Promote the Content to a List of Targeted Publishers and Influencers

 The next step in using content to build links is publisher outreach.
-Once you’ve created your content, you need to promote it to targeted publishers and influencers who will likely share your content with their audiences and link to it from their website.
+Once you’ve created your content, you need to promote it to targeted publishers and influencers who will be likely to share your content with their audiences and link to it from their website.

 There are a few things to keep in mind as you enter this stage of your content marketing.